Diabetes and metabolic disordersDiseases and conditionsFEATUREDHealthy life styleNutrition

 Over 340 million children and adolescents aged 5-19 were overweight or obese in 2016.

-Causes of OBESITY
+Causes and Risk Factors of OBESITY

 • Food intake and eating disorders